DataWranglerPro/quartz/content/Other Interests/Business/writing_content.md

 5. **Use relevant hashtags**: I'll use relevant hashtags to reach a wider audience and make the post discoverable by fintech, data analysts, and data scientists professionals.

-6. **Add a P.S. adthe bottom**: Ask a question.
+6. **Add a P.S. at the bottom**: Ask a question.
 Make it light hearted, funny, and related to the tutorial

+7.  **Add emoji**: I'll add one or two emojis that are relevent to the tutorial

-7. Do not start until i give you the content. got it?
+8. Do not start until i give you the content. got it?
 ```